jsimplicio/jsimplicio.github.io/_posts/2018-10-22-new-dscout-home-and-project-page.md

 ---
 We launched a home for the dscout web app because it lacked a clear home page.
 Researchers upon logging in, would arrive at the last active project.
 First time researchers would arrive at an empty first project, which could potentially be a confusing onboarding experience.

-I was lead designer and Scrum Master on the project of building dscout's web app a home.
-I also lead the redesign of the dscout project page, which we tackled alongside the home project.
+I was lead designer and Scrum Master on the project, and I also lead the re-design of the dscout project page, which we tackled alongside building the home.

 ### Objectives
 * Provide a home for the dscout web app.
-* Redesign the project page by utilizing the power of our new API and design system.
+* Re-design the old project page.

 ### Key Results
-* Provide a home for a researcher's projects.
+* A home for a researcher's projects.
-* Provide an improved project page experience.
+* An improved and useful project page.

 ### The new home

-Dscout's home houses a researcher's projects.
-On the main content, under the tab "All projects", researchers see a combination of "My Projects" and "Shared with Me" projects.

-On the left sidebar, there is a primary call to action to create a new project.
-We decided to call out this action since it's one of the primary triggers and features on the home page.

-On the right sidebar, there are account contact information, and help docs with help chat links.
+Dscout's home has a main column with a researcher's collection of projects.
+There is a primary call to action to create a new project to the left of the main column.
+To the right, there is a sidebar with account contact information, and help docs with help chat links.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/home-1.png" title="Home Page" />